Majors, Financial Aid, Resiliency

 I'm just another voice of reason as you make your final decision.
-I'm speaking only from my experience and the things I've seen these last 17 years.
+I'm speaking only from my experience and the things I've seen over nearly twenty years.
 Some of this you may already know but I'm sharing it anyway as I do with all my students.

 CHOOSING A COLLEGE/MAJOR:

 I recommend making a list of the things that you value, like 3-5 things that are "core values".
 Parents and students can both do this exercise.
 These should be values that are part of every day life NOT related to a specific college.
 Such as friends, faith, education, sports, family, kindness, integrity, whatever.
 Students’ values will likely be different than parents’ values.
 That's ok.
 Then look at which school fits your core values best.
 Once you identify the best "fit" then you move on to the financial piece.

 Students don't have to know what they want to do for the rest of their life at age 18.
 But it is important to have a few ideas of what interests them and make sure the college they attend has the resources/majors to help them accomplish that.
 So look at the strength of the career center for internships (and plan to take advantage of that office) and employment rates after graduation.
 Many have heard me say this before but basic business degrees are a dime a dozen unless a student gets good summer internships (a.k.a work experience!) starting summer after freshman year. *This is key!* Earning a college degree is one thing but gaining valuable experience is equally important!